-The DDXi-2051 provides a post-EQ mixing block for each channel.
+The DDXi-2161 and DDXi-2101 provide a post-EQ mixing block for each channel.
 Each channel has two mixing coefficients, which are 24-bit signed fractional multipliers, that correspond to the two channels of input to the mixing block.
 These coefficients are accessible via the User Controlled Coefficient RAM described below.
-The mix coefficients are expressed as 24-bit signed; fractional numbers in the range +1.0 (8388607) to -1.0 (-8388608) are used used to provide three channels of output from two channels of filtered input.
+The mix coefficients are expressed as 24-bit signed; fractional numbers in the range ± 1.0 (8388607) to ± 1.0 (-8388608) are used used to provide three channels of output from two channels of filtered input.

-Figure 26 - Mix/Bass Management Block Diagram
+Figure 28 - Mix/Bass Management Block Diagram

-After a mix is achieved, the DDXi-2051 also provides the capability to implement crossver filters on all channels corresponding to 2.1 bass management solution.
-Channels 1-2 use a 1^{st} order high-pass filter and channel 3 uses a 2^{nd} order low-pass filter corresponding to the setting of the XO bits of 1^2 C register 0Ch.
+After a mix is achieved, the DDXi-21x1 also provides the capability to implement crossver filters on all channels corresponding to 2.1 bass management solution.
+Channels 1-2 use a 1st order high-pass filter and channel 3 uses a 2nd order low-pass filter corresponding to the setting of the XO bits of I2C register 0Ch.
 If XO = 000, user specified crossover filters are used.
 By default these coefficients correspond to pass-through.
 However, the user can write these coefficients in a similar way as the EQ biquads.
-When user-defined setting is selected, the user can only write 2^{nd} order crossover filters.
+When user-defined setting is selected, the user can only write 2nd order crossover filters.
 This output is then passed on to the Volume/Limiter block.